grafana/terraform-provider-grafana/docs/resources/organization.md

 - `editors` (Set of String) A list of email addresses corresponding to users who should be given editor access to the organization.
 Note: users specified here must already exist in Grafana unless 'create_users' is set to true.
+- `nones` (Set of String) A list of email addresses corresponding to users who has no basic role assigned.
+Note: users specified here must already exist in Grafana, unless 'create_users' is set to true.
 - `viewers` (Set of String) A list of email addresses corresponding to users who should be given viewer access to the organization.
 Note: users specified here must already exist in Grafana unless 'create_users' is set to true.